clipperhouse/netlify/content/physics.md

 date: 2024-08-01
 ---

-I had a physics professor who said the most important skill in science was to be able to characterize a system approximately and quickly.
+I had a physics professor who said the most important skill in science was to be able to characterize a system quickly.
 Be approximately right instead of precisely wrong.
 This has stuck with me.

 Anyway, here's physics for non-scientists, who wish to be approximately right.